-The District experienced a Fiscal Year (FY) where General Fund revenues exceeded expenditures in FY2020.
-This is the first time since FY2016 that the District is in a positive cash flow, primarily due to the Nexus pipeline incremental tax revenue.
+The District experienced a Fiscal Year (FY) where General Fund revenues exceeded expenditures in FY2021.
+This is only the second time since FY2016 that the District is in a positive cash flow, primarily due to the Nexus pipeline incremental tax revenue for the two years of FY20 and FY21.
 The District had three years of deficit spending for FY2017 through FY2019.
-The general fund's cash balance was increased by \$1,136,328 during the fiscal year.
-The General Fund retained a cash balance of \$1,256,681 at the end of the fiscal year.
+The general fund's cash balance was increased by \$327,282 during the fiscal year.
+The General Fund retained a cash balance of \$1,673,521 at the end of the fiscal year.

-On a cash basis, operating revenues increased by 13.5% when compared with fiscal year 2019 revenues.
-Local operating revenues increased by 27.2% from \$8,973,855 to \$11,411,789.
+On a cash basis, operating revenues increased by 11.8% when compared with fiscal year 2020 revenues.
+Local operating revenues increased by 17% from \$11,411,789 to \$13,348,543.
 The primary sources of the local operating revenues were local real estate taxes, open enrollment transfers from other school districts and contributions received from Townsend Community School (TCS).
 The significant increase of the local operating revenues are due to the start of the Nexus pipeline that bifurcates the district.
-The FY2020 results include the first half of 2020 Nexus incremental public utility taxes, this is the first tax payment from Nexus.
 The Nexus revenues are currently very volatile due to the ongoing Nexus appeal and they have currently tender paid at an approximate 47% of the original valuation level.
 The contributions from Townsend included payments made toward the Lease-Purchase debt services agreement.
-State operating revenue decreased by 7.1% from \$6,063,305 to \$5,631,571.
+State operating revenue decreased by 1.7% from \$5,631,571 to \$5,534,044.

-Operating expenditures were reduced by 2.6% in fiscal year 2020, however including the transfers out from the base general fund for the new facilities or capital improvement project reserve it was an increase in spending of 5.7%.
-Areas of operating expenditures that experienced decreases were salaries by 2.7%, however fringe benefits increased by (0.9)% (primarily for economics).
-Salaries and fringe benefit costs were a net decreased in FY2020 due to Management budget cost reduction initiatives and the unions agreeing to a one-year rollover contracts with no base pay increases except step increases.
-In addition, another area of operating expenditures that experienced a decrease were supplies and materials and purchased services, by 9.7% and 7.3% respectively.
-The debt service payments increased by \$3,780 due to the start of the TANS debt repayment for the stadium reconstruction due to a tornado, which was partially offset by the continual reduction of principal on the other loans.
+Operating expenditures were increased by 5.1% in fiscal year 2021, if we include the transfers out from the base general fund for the new facilities or capital improvement project reserve it was an increase in spending of 32.4%.
+Areas of operating expenditures that experienced increases were salaries by 3.5%, fringe benefits increased by 4.5% (primarily for economics).
+Salaries and fringe benefit costs were a net increase in FY2021 due to a few additional employees and added workdays.
+In addition, another area of operating expenditures that experienced an increase were supplies and materials and purchased services, by 17.2% and 3.0% respectively.
+The debt service payments decreased by \$2,876 due to the continual reduction of principle on the district loans.